Why You Should Consider Replacing Your Microsoft Windows Server with a Synology NAS

 Ultimately, if you utilize a qualified local IT provider to setup your Synology NAS, the experience will be even smoother and faster.
 This is ultimately the route we most often recommend.

 NAS Vs. Windows Server for Small Businesses

 Check out the video below that compares the pros and cons of NAS devices versus servers.

-We have personally tried NAS devices from Synology, QNAP, Western Digital, and Netgear.
+For over a decade, we have personally tried numerous NAS devices from Synology, QNAP, Western Digital, and Netgear.
 We can personally say that Synology has been hands down our favorite experience, predominantly because of their intuitive software and features out-of-the-box.
 We exclusively use Synology NAS at Igniting Business and have loved the experience.